Simulcast to 3rd party platforms

 Here are the steps you need to follow:

-• To stop streaming: Click “Stop Streaming” in OBS.
+8. To stop streaming, click “Stop Streaming” in OBS.
 The stream ends on all platforms simultaneously.

-Utilizing simulcast target events is crucial for developing a user interface that provides users with real-time information on the status of their set third-party endpoints.
-This becomes especially beneficial when designing a UI to present the current state of each simulcast target and to monitor any updates in their status as they happen.
+Simulcast target events help you build a user interface that shows real-time status updates for configured third-party endpoints.
+These events are especially useful when displaying the current state of each simulcast target and tracking status changes as they occur.

 WebhooksDescription